UNC Wilmington Softball Camps

 Associate Head Coach

-Veteran softball coach Kama Tucker enters her second season as a member of the Seahawks’ coaching staff and her first as the associate head coach after being promoted after last year.
+Veteran softball coach Kama Tucker enters her fifth season as a member of the Seahawks’ coaching staff in 2019, including her fourth year as the program’s associate head coach.

 At Presbyterian, Tucker revamped the Blue Hose program into a winner.
 Her teams registered wins over Wisconsin, Georgetown and Coastal Carolina despite featuring 25 newly recruited players since Tucker’s arrival.
 She coached five All-Conference players during her time in Clinton and picked up her 200th career coaching victory during the 2014 campaign.